openvcloud/0-templates/templates/vdc/README.md

 ## Schema

 - description: Description of the cloudspace.
-- vdcfarm: Specify vdc group.
-If not specified group will be auto created.
-- g8client: User login.
-- account: Account used for this space(if doesn't exist will be created), if empty will use existing account that belongs to the specified user.
+- account: an [account](../account) used for this space, if not specified and there is exactly one account instance configured, this instance will be used (and remembered), otherwise it's an error.
 - location: Environment to deploy this cloudspace.
-- users: Users to have access to this cloudpsace.
-Name is name of user service to be consumed and accesstype is the user access right to this cloudspace.
-- allowedVMSizes: Specify the allowed size ids for virtual machines on this cloudspace.
+- users: List of [vcd users](#vdc-user) that will be authorized on the space.
 - cloudspaceID: id of the cloudspace. **Filled in automatically, don't specify it in the blueprint**
 - maxMemoryCapacity: Cloudspace limits, maximum memory(GB).
 - maxCPUCapacity: Cloudspace limits, maximum CPU capacity.